-188.8.131.52 To minimize the risk of improper disclosure, official college disciplinary records shall be kept in the Student Life Office under separate cover.
+126.96.36.199 To minimize the risk of improper disclosure, official college disciplinary records shall be kept in the Office of Student Engagement under separate cover.
 Folders of disciplinary cases are maintained in an active file for a period of two years after the latest incident recorded in the folder.
 After a period of two years, all such folders are destroyed, with the following exceptions:

 A. students who have a “hold” placed on their registration and transcript.

 B. students involved in incidents that result in suspension.
 The folders on the above exceptions are transferred to an inactive file for two years after the ’’hold” is initiated or the student is suspended.
 When action is taken to release a ’’hold” or allow a suspended student to return to school, the folders are returned to the active file.
 They are maintained there for a period of two years from the date of the action or any later additions to the folder at which time they are destroyed.